 Excerpt from the Investment Policy

 The Investment Policy (the "Policy") governs the management of the investments (the "Fund") of the Lucie and André Chagnon Foundation (the "Foundation").
 Its provisions reflect the instructions of the Board of Directors (the "Board").
-All persons involved in managing the Fund, including trustees, Foundation employees and external service providers, are required to comply with these provisions.
+All persons involved in managing the Fund, including trustees and Foundation employees, are required to comply with these provisions.
 The Fund is managed in accordance with all applicable laws.
 In the event of conflict, the latter take precedence over the Policy.

 Since the effects of social change can take generations to become apparent, the Foundation is intent on ensuring the continuity of its social action.
-To make certain that preventive and concerted action remains a central priority of Quebec society, the Foundation's goal is to generate sufficient investment income to maintain sustainability over a horizon of at least 40 years.
+To make certain that preventive, concerted action remains a central priority of Québec society, the Foundation's goal is to generate sufficient investment income to maintain its 2012 capacity for support until 2052, adjusted for inflation.

 The Fund must be managed through healthy portfolio diversification, whether by applying different management strategies or using several investment managers.
 With the exception of a few activities, management of the Fund is entrusted to external managers.

 The Governance section of the Policy describes the responsibilities of the various Fund stakeholders, including the Board, the Investment Committee, the Investment Department, external managers and the custodian.